LiilBoo/LiilBoo/README.md

 - 👋 Hi, I’m @LiilBoo
 - 👀 I’m interested in ... all languages listed on my bio & Beginner friendly Open-Source
-- 🌱 I’m currently learning ...
-TypeScript, React, Vue
+- 🌱 I’m currently learning ... whatever the hype is
 - 💞️ I’m looking to collaborate on ... beginner friendly Open-Source
-- 📫 How to reach me ... you can't for now, stay tuned
+- 📫 How to reach me ... you can't, don't ask